anasouassou/aws-cloud-resume-challenge/README.md

 # AWS Cloud Resume Challenge

-Hey there, I'm thrilled to share my experience with the Cloud Resume Challenge!
-It provided an excellent opportunity to put my acquired skills into practice hands-on.
+Hey there, this is my attempt for the cloud resume challenge in AWS.

 Throughout this challenge, I utilized: